 MARIS ST. CYR

-Maris St. Cyr is Treasurer.
-Maris is retired following a 30-year professional career in marketing and communications.
+Maris St. Cyr is retired following a 30-year professional career in marketing and communications.
 She held senior marketing positions at the National Aquarium in Baltimore, the Maryland Science Center, Planned Parenthood of Maryland, and the Johns Hopkins University School of Continuing Studies during which time she served on national, regional, and local boards and advisory committees.
 In retirement, she has continued to participate in the non-profit arena, producing fundraising events for Baltimore area non-profit organizations.